RianNegreiros/MarkLink/README.md

 1. Navigate to a webpage or video you want to save to Obsidian
 2. Click the MarkLink icon in your browser toolbar
-3. In the popup that appears, click the "Copy as Markdown Link" button
+   - By default, this will immediately copy the link
+   - If you prefer the popup UI, you can change this in the options
-4. The formatted Markdown link is copied to your clipboard
+3. The formatted Markdown link is copied to your clipboard
-5. Paste the link into your Obsidian document
+4. Paste the link into your Obsidian document

+## Customization

+MarkLink can be customized through the options page:

+- **Click Behavior**: Choose between immediate action or popup UI
+- **YouTube Format**: Select between regular links or thumbnail previews
+- **Keyboard Shortcut**: Customize the default Alt+M shortcut

 ## Troubleshooting